-3.10 Use of the systems
+3.9 Use of the systems

-- a.
-Players are not authorized to look at their own system during the auction or the play.
-Players may look at the system of their opponents at any time during the bidding but during the play only when it is their turn to play. - b.
-In accordance with the EBL Systems Policy players may consult their written defences to "Brown Sticker Conventions" during the auction and also their written "defence against the defence". - c.
-For regulations applying when a HUM system is in use, and particularly those governing defence against a Yellow (HUM) system see the EBL Systems Policy.
+Players are not authorized to look at their own systems during the bidding and the play.
+Players may look at the systems of their opponents at any time during the bidding but during the play only when it is their turn to play.